 If you’re a nerd like me you can also browse the GOTS listings to find businesses making all kinds of things certified under Global Organic Textile Standards wherever you live.
 I haven’t made any amazing discoveries by doing this yet, but you never know …

 Bryan kept coming up with slogans like “fall in love with fabric again” as we were shooting these photos.
-I like this one because it feels true, and it reminds me that doing something you feel great about can also be fun.

-Really, the list of sustainable fabric sources is not as sparse as I thought it would be going in.
+All in all, the list of sustainable fabric sources is not as sparse as I thought it would be going in.
 One thing is clear to me: we make a difference when we choose to buy our materials with some thought and care as to how they’re made!
 The more demand there is for sustainable fabric, the more of it there can be.
 So, who’s with me?
 What’s your dream fabric?!
 Maybe we can make it happen!